dasouvik122005/dasouvik122005/README.md

 Hello Everyone...

-- 🔭 I’m currently working on Full stack web development
+- 🔭 I’m currently working on Frontend web development
 - 🌱 I’m currently learning R and
 - 👯 I’m looking to collaborate on Web development projects
 - 🤔 I’m looking for help with